Named and shamed: Eleven unis didn’t appoint any new mental health staff this year

 Some of them have even decreased their staff numbers

 You don’t need me to tell you that student mental health is at an all-time low right now.
-Between the fact that 13 students have died this term already, and the appalling handling of the pandemic by universities with more focus on security spending than helping students in self-isolation, you should know that already.
+Between the fact that at least 13 students died last term, and the appalling handling of the pandemic by universities with more focus on security spending than helping students in self-isolation, you should know that already.

 Despite the pandemic beginning in March and universities having months to evaluate just how badly it would impact the student experience, some of them clearly still aren’t getting it.
 This could not be more evident than from figures which show that 11 UK universities failed to increase their mental health staffing between the last academic year and now.